 The idea of placing three to five college students in one room to study might not sound promising on the surface because we think about the great potential of disagreements, arguments, and distractions that can occur.

 By learning how to adapt to the work and study styles of others, students can sharpen their problem-solving skills.
-When there are multiple conflicting ideas, theories, and practices in a group, students must decipher which idea is the best; this takes patience, sacrifice, and the skills needed to resolve the issue.
+When there are multiple conflicting ideas, theories, and practices in a study group, students must decipher which idea is the best; this takes patience, sacrifice, and the skills needed to resolve the issue.
 Eventually, these skills are developed naturally.

 In a positive way, this kind of healthy debate is also good for students.
 Being challenged to defend your ideas, perspectives, and find solutions that suit others, not just yourself, will be needed in every other area in life as well.

-8. Why We Should Study in Groups
+8. Why We Should Form Study Groups

-Forming a group with peers that live nearby means that students don’t have to commute all the way to school to study; this is especially helpful for those with longer commutes, and it can also be useful for online students.
+Forming a study group with peers that live nearby means that students don’t have to commute all the way to school to study; this is especially helpful for those with longer commutes, and it can also be useful for online students.
 Instead of hiding behind the anonymity of the virtual classroom, you can get out and meet others from your class in a safe, public environment.

 In this modern age, students must adapt to new technologies, which means that those who have difficulties meeting up can also utilize the internet for their study groups.
 When a group member is out of town, when the weather is bad, or when other members are having difficulty meeting in a particular location, they can connect via Skype, Google Hangouts, WhatsApp or other video conferencing websites.